-Each year since 1922 the National Fire Protection Association has sponsored Fire Prevention Week, providing tools and educational resources to reduce fire damage.
-This year Fire Prevention Week takes place from Sunday October 6 to Saturday October 12.
+Since 1922 the National Fire Protection Association has sponsored Fire Prevention Week annually providing tools and educational resources to reduce fire damage.
+Keep informed on where to find the team or how to get involved online.

-The organization has free information sheets specifically targeted at apartment building tenants, as well as work sheets owners can distribute to tenants to help them come up with an escape plan before a fire strikes.
-There are even kids activity sheets featuring the Fire Prevention Week mascot, Sparky the Dog.
-The organization also provides handouts about general fire safety topics like cooking and heating safely, as well as the importance of smoke alarms.
+The organization has free information sheets specifically targeted at apartment building tenants, as well as worksheets owners can distribute to tenants to help them come up with an escape plan before a fire strikes.
+Kids' activity sheets featuring the Fire Prevention Week mascot, Sparky the Dog are provided to start fire safety education sooner than later.
+The organization also provides handouts about general fire safety topics like cooking and heating safely and pamphlets focused on the importance of smoke alarms.